Genomics and other highlights, 2000–2011

 North Carolina sediment cores reveal that sea levels began rising precipitously in the late 19th century, a trend attributed to climate change (7/16/11, p.
 13).

-Ninety years of spreading
+Ninety years of spreading the science news

 Through the years, Science News has found a range of creative ways to bring the latest discoveries of science to the public.